The best deals of Amazon Prime Day 2024

 Gamers will love some of the biggest discounts on tech and gaming set up including up to 50 per cent off Samsung curved gaming monitors.

-Those keen for an elevated gaming experience can pick up the Meta Quest 128GB mixed reality headset with a Prime only deal of $100 off the RRP.
-The
+Those keen for an elevated gaming experience can pick up the Meta Quest 128GB mixed reality headset with a Prime only deal of 23 per cent off.
+It is currently priced at $699, down from $906.99.

 The set comes with an included video game to get you started on your VR gaming journey.